hainp/espada/README.md

   - On Github: <https://github.com/CMPITG/espada>
   - On Bitbucket: <https://bitbucket.org/cmpitg/espada>

+The easiest way to ask question and contact project author is to form the *question form* above.

 ## Platforms

 Espada supports all platforms that *Ruby* and *QtRuby* support.
 This means any GNU/Linux distro (Debian, Slackware, Fedora, Gentoo, ...) or \*nix derivative (*BSD, MacOS X, ...) should be sufficient enough to run Espada.
 Otherwise, please file a bug report.